onap/archive-appc-deployment/docs/APPC Ansible Adapter/APPC Ansible Adapter.rst

     b.
 Inventory file

-      The Prototype Ansible Server requires that all credentials and IP Addresses for the VNF being tested either already be present in the Server’s Database or be loaded before any playbooks are invoked.
+      The Ansible Server requires that all credentials and IP Addresses for the VNF being tested either already be present in the Server’s Database or be loaded before any playbooks are invoked.
 Supported credentials are user-name/password and public-key authentication.

-      All VNF credentials stored in a unique file (or in a SQL database depending on the ansible server runtime configuration):
+      All VNF credentials stored in a unique file:

       .. code:: bash